 Welcome to Oslo!
-Norway's rapidly growing capital is still considered a small city, helped by the fact that it's surrounded by mountains and sea.
-Not only is the city center made for walking, but outlying neighborhoods -- filled with charm and character -- are easily accessible by public transportation, so jump on a tram, train, or bus and explore all of what Oslo has to offer.
+Norway's rapidly growing capital is still considered a small city, helped by the fact that mountains and sea surround it.
+Not only is the city center made for walking, but outlying neighborhoods -- filled with charm and character—are easily accessible by public transportation, so jump on a tram, train, or bus and explore all of what Oslo has to offer.

 Suggested activities include:

 - Take a half-day and wander around Aker Brygge, an area on the Oslofjord made up of beautiful, modern buildings where you can find bars and abundant nightlife.
-It acts as a sort of courtyard for the city of Oslo and brings together both tourists and locals alike to enjoy the great food, atmosphere, and entertainment.
+It acts as a sort of courtyard for Oslo city and brings together tourists and locals alike to enjoy the great food, atmosphere, and entertainment.

 - Spend the afternoon visiting the Viking Ship Museum and the Norwegian Open Air Folk Museum by way of public transportation.
 Both museums are in the same area, so they pair well together!

-- Walk along the Havnepromenaden (harbor promenade) -- a new five-and-a-half-mile waterfront park, which combines sightseeing, history, art, architecture, and a little bit of adventure.
+- Walk along the Havnepromenaden (harbor promenade)—a new five-and-a-half-mile waterfront park that combines sightseeing, history, art, architecture, and a little bit of adventure.

-- Visit the Vigeland Sculpture Park to see 200 larger than life sculptures are placed throughout this green lung in the middle of the city.
+- Visit the Vigeland Sculpture Park to see 200 larger-than-life sculptures placed throughout this green lung in the middle of the city.